spring-projects/sts4/vscode-extensions/vscode-bosh/README.md

 ### Targetting a specific Director

 Some of the Validations and Content Assist depend on information dymanically retrieved from an active Bosh director.
-This information is retrieve by the editor by executing commands using the Bosh CLI.
+The editor retreives information by executing commands using the Bosh CLI.
 For this to work the CLI (V2 CLI is required) and editor have to be installed and configured correctly.

-There are two ways to set things up:
+There are two ways to set things up to make this work:

 #### Explicitly Configure the CLI:

-From vscode, press `CTRL-SHIFT-P` and type `Settings` then select either "Open User Settings" or "Open Workspace Settings".
+From vscode, press `CTRL-SHIFT-P` and type `Settings` then select either `Open User Settings` or `Open Workspace Settings`.
-The bosh cli can be conigured by specifying values for keys of the form `bosh.cli.XXX`.
-Content assist and hover docs explain the meaning of the available keys.
+The bosh cli is configured by specifying keys of the form `bosh.cli.XXX`.
+Content assist and hover docs show you the the available keys and their meaning.

 #### Implictly Configure the CLI:

-If the bosh cli is not explicitly configure it will, by default try to execute commands like `bosh cloud-config --json` without an explicit `-e ...` argument to target a specific director.
-This works only if you ensure that the editor process executes with a proper set of environment variables:
+If the bosh cli is not explicitly configured it will, by default, try to execute commands like `bosh cloud-config --json` and `bosh stemcells --json` without an explicit `-e ...` argument.
+This works only if you ensure that the editor process executes with a proper set of OS environment variables:

-- `PATH`: must be set so that `bosh` command can be found and refers to the V2 CLI.
+- `PATH`: must be set so that `bosh` cli executable can be found and refers to the V2 CLI.
 - `BOSH_ENVIRONMENT`: must be set to point to the bosh director you want to target.

 If you start vscode from a terminal, you can verify that things are setup correctly by executing command:

      bosh cloud-config

-If that command executes without any errors and returns the cloud-config, then things are setup correctly and if you launch vscode from that same terminal the dynamic CA and linting should work correctly.
+If that command executes without any errors and returns the cloud-config you expected, then things are setup correctly.
+If subsequently launch vscode from that same terminal the dynamic CA and linting should work correctly.

 ## Issues and Feature Requests